AMSTerUsers/AMSTer_Distribution/README.md

 Moreover, MSBAS is licensed to the https://open.canada.ca/en/open-government-licence-canada

-Because MasTer Toolbox program is licensed free of charge, there is no warranty for the program.
+Because AMSTer Software is licensed free of charge, there is no warranty for the program.

 **References:**

 **___________**

 Please cite at least the following references.
-More can be found in /MasTerToolbox_Distribution/DOC/How_To_Cite_MasTer.txt
+More can be found in /AMSTer_Distribution/DOC/How_To_Cite_AMSTer.txt

 Derauw D., d’Oreye N., Jaspard M., Caselli A. and Samsonov S. (2020) Ongoing automated Ground Deformation monitoring of Domuyo – Laguna del Maule area